syncfusion-content/wpf-docs/wpf/Diagram/Port/Port.md

 ---
 layout: post
 title: Connect specific point of node using ports | Syncfusion
-description: How to draw connections to a specific point of node using ports?
+description: How to draw connections to a specific point on the node or on the connector using ports (Nodeport, Connectorport, Dockport)?
 platform: wpf
 control: SfDiagram
 documentation: ug